RuedigerVoigt/bote/contributing.md

  * If you run into an exception please provide the complete traceback if possible.
  * Please answer the following questions:
      * How can the issue be reproduced?
+     * What is your Operating System?
-     * What version of exoskeleton are you using and how did you install it?
+     * What version of bote are you using and how did you install it?
-     * Which python version do you use?
+     * Which Python version do you use?

  ## Code Contributions